Understanding Nigeria’s N40 trillion Consumption Expenditure

 4. Policies must target income growth for citizens: As countries make progress and become more developed, the share of spending on food in total spending automatically reduces.
 Currently, the data shows that food expenditure accounted for 57% of total expenditure in Nigeria, which is relatively high and suggests that majority of citizens are at the survival stage with low income.
 Government policies therefore must focus on increasing income and ensuring appropriate distribution of wealth for citizens.
 Developing a national or regional skills development programme in collaboration with the private sector; establishing a favourable business environment for job creation; implementing income transfers to poor and affected households (in the light of COVID-19) among other measures, are crucial.

-5. Investment in education is important: The data shows clearly that regions that spend more on education are more advanced that those that spend less.
-The recent poverty data released by the NBS also confirms this- Poverty rate for households with no education was 50% while that for households with post secondary education was 8%.
+5. Investment in education is important: The data shows clearly that regions that spend more on education are more advanced than those that spend less.
+The recent poverty data released by the NBS also confirms this- Poverty rate for households with no education was 50% while that of households with post secondary education was 8%.

 6. Weird relationship between education and health?
 From the data, regions where education was not a top priority like the NW and NE spent more on health care.
 This suggests, perhaps, that not spending a significant resources on education is associated with poor healthy choices and results in illness and therefore higher spending on health.
 This point, however, requires further investigation to draw up a credible conclusion.